 “Successful intranets are not just places to push information; they are the centerpiece of the digital workplace – a place to get work done,” said Susan Hanley, intranet and collaboration solutions expert.

-- Integration with the software and apps already used most
+- Integration with the software and apps your business already uses

 - Ability to create and share multimedia content, including video